Skip to content

 What is a fraction calculator?

-A fraction calculator is a tool that solves fraction problems.
-It can add, subtract, multiply, and divide fractions.
-It can also simplify the answer and show the steps used to get the result.
+A fraction calculator is a tool that adds, subtracts, multiplies, or divides fractions.
+It gives the final answer in simplified form and shows the steps used to solve the problem.

 Can this calculator solve three fractions?